Guide to Vermicomposting — Plus My Wormlet Kit Review

 Now let’s dive into how their product “The Wormlet” composting kit works!

-Utah Worm Company’s “The Wormlet” kit is the perfect entry point into the world of vermicomposting.
-It’s easy to set up, and comes packed with everything you need to get started right away.
+I used Utah Worm Company’s “The Wormlet” kit.
+It seemed like the perfect entry point into the world of vermicomposting.
+Luckily, I was right.
+It’s easy to set up, and comes with everything you need to get started right away.

 What’s in the Wormlet Kit?